tsutsui-439f340f/Japanese-OCR/README.md

 ## Dataset construction
-Four datasets are created to recognize text regions in images for character recognition.\
+three datasets are created to recognize text regions in images for character recognition.\
 I am annotating with VoTT from Microsoft.
 ### Rough Text region dataset
 Dataset for extracting rough text regions from a image.